andrewheiss/donors-ngo-restrictions/Writing/Manuscript/are_funders_really_responding.md

 [^3]:   DAC code 152.

 [^4]:   We varied the number of imputed datasets between 5 and 10 and found only trivial differences in coefficients, as predicted by @KingHonakerJoseph:2001.
 In the interest of computational efficiency and speed, we only use five imputed datasets in our final analysis.

+[^regime]: We define autocracies here as any country averaging less than 7 on the 0–10 Polity scale between 1981–2015.